Retailing

 - Discounters Branching Out

-- Discount retailers are becoming increasingly broad in their product offerings.
+- Discount retailers have become increasingly broad in their product offerings.

 of our time.